Hyundai Starex: Second facelift

-Hyundai gave a second facelift to the Grand Starex in South Korea, introducing new Urban and Limousine models, updating the interior.
+Hyundai gave a second facelift to the Grand Starex in 2018, introducing new Urban and Limousine models, updating the interior.
 The standard version uses the same cockpit as the old model, while the Urban version has the floating touch display and four-spoke steering wheel like most Hyundai vehicles.
 Special vehicle options, such as ambulance, school service and camping, were also revised.
 Only the exterior was updated for right-hand drive models.
 The Hyundai Grand Starex was discontinued in South Korea on 18 March 2021, succeeded by the Hyundai Staria.